 COTA Award of Excellence

-Highest Association award for a COTA to honor members of MiOTA who have made an outstanding global contribution to the advancement of occupational therapy via exemplifying the highest level of technical skills and knowledge that benefit the profession of occupational therapy.
-Has served as a leader within the profession and the health care community and fostered the growth and development of the profession or MiOTA.
+Highest Association award for an OTA to honor members of MiOTA who have made an outstanding global contribution to the advancement of occupational therapy via exemplifying the highest level of technical skills and knowledge that benefit the profession of occupational therapy.
+Has served as a leader within the profession and the healthcare community and fostered the growth and development of the profession or MiOTA.

 Roster of Fellows